 Floor insulation can be more expensive than other forms of insulation if you are contracting someone to assist you with the build, as the installation can be more of a challenge.
 Keep in mind that even if you choose to heat your floor using radiant heating, insulation is still a good idea to contain that precious heat.

-While there are a variety of different insulation options for your tiny house roof, there are a few factors that you should probably consider beforehand, including your own personal preferences:
+While there are a variety of different insulation options for your tiny house roof insulation, there are a few factors that you should probably consider beforehand, including your own personal preferences:

-- Climate: Is my insulation material compatible with the climate where I live?
+- Climate: Is my insulative material compatible with the climate where I live?

 - Allergens: Am I allergic to any of the insulation materials?

-Hopefully this breakdown of the many different types of tiny house insulation has helped you on your tiny house adventure so you can choose the proper insulation type that works for you!
+Hopefully, this breakdown of the many different types of tiny house insulation has helped you on your tiny house adventure so you can choose the proper insulation type that works for you!